 - Light source.
 You can use a light window or a lightbox as a source of light for tracing;

 - Tracing tool (pen or pencil).

-There are many pens and pencils you can use for tracing.
-I made a list of tools I have and use for this method:
+There are many pens and pencils you can use for tracing the pattern on the fabric.
+Here is a list of tools I have and use for this method: